syedayazsa/Deep-Learning-Self-Driving-Car/README.md

 ![N|Solid](https://i.ibb.co/8mB14v0/Untitled-Diagram.png)
 ###### POWERED BY:
 ![N|Solid](https://blog.keras.io/img/keras-tensorflow-logo.jpg)
 > Thanks to Udacity for open-sourcing their simulator.
-This project couldn't be successful without it.
+This project wouldn't be a success without it.